Submit Article

 What Was the Outcome?

-The High Court dismissed the appellant’s appeal against the imposition of a custodial sentence.
-It allowed the Prosecution’s appeal and enhanced the aggregate imprisonment term from 31 months to 84 months (7 years).
-The court also increased the compensation order by ordering the appellant to pay further compensation of $9,588.
+The High Court dismissed Anita's appeal against the custodial sentence and instead increased her imprisonment term from 31 months to 84 months (7 years).
+The court also allowed the prosecution's appeal and increased the compensation order against Anita from $8,000 to $17,588.

 Why Does This Case Matter?